DeyviMc/KURO-HACKED-CLIENT/README.md

-# KURO-HACKED-CLIENT
+# KURO CHEAT CLIENT
+This is KURO HACKED CLIENT made by Deyvi Argun,
-This is repository of kuro hacked client
+This client is still in developement.